groupeseb/UML-Graph/README.md

 * Go to project root folder.
 * Run the server on folder _src_: `http-server ./src`

 By default this server uses port 8081.
-Any way, pay attention to the information showed when start.
+Anyway, pay attention to the information showed when start.
 Now, we can access to _index.html_ by the URL http://localhost:8081/index.html

 For further information see https://www.npmjs.com/package/http-server